zandero/rest.vertx/README.md

 }
 ```

-**Option 2** - The @RequestReader annotation defines a specific reader to be used when converting request body to Java object.
+**Option 2** - The @RequestReader annotation defines a specific reader to be used when converting request body.
 ```java
 @Path("consume")
 public class ConsumeJSON {